-The Office of Finance and Treasury regularly reviews the performance of the funds with our independent consulting firms, Winston Lowe, LLC and Capital Cities.
+The Office of Finance and Treasury regularly reviews the performance of the funds with our independent consulting firm, Meketa Investment Group.
 The operations of the Plan and its assets are examined each year by an independent accounting firm.
-For the thirteenth consecutive year, the Plan received an unqualified (clean) opinion from the auditor.
-BCA Watson Rice became the auditor in fiscal year 2017.
+For the fourteenth consecutive year, the Plan received an unqualified (clean) opinion from the auditor, BCA Watson Rice.
 The audited financial statements are included in this report as an appendix.